 Add a Check Step Response Characteristics block to the model.

-In the Simulink model window, select View > Library Browser.
+In the Simulink model window, select Library under Simulation.
 Expand the Simulink Design Optimization node and select Signal Constraints.

 Drag and drop the Check Step Response Characteristics block into the model window and connect the block to the output.
 The block is connected to the signal for which you want to specify design requirements.